Stainless Stress Values

 Usually it is the job of the customer to specify the correct grade of stainless to use, but sometimes we have to ask for changes based on the operating temperature.
 The regular grade (TP304) has a maximum carbon content of 0.08%.
 TP304L has a maximum content of 0.035% and TP304H ranges form 0.04-0.010%

-Dual certified stainless is produced by the mill to meet the requirements of both 304 and 304L.
+Dual certified stainless is produced by mills to meet the requirements of both 304 and 304L.
 From the above graph, the carbon content must be below 0.035%, and from the top table, the higher 75,000 tensile and 30,000 yield must be met.
-This is not a challenge for modern mills.
+This is not a challenge for modern production methods.

-Sometimes customers use a confusing 304/304L designation on the bill of materials.
-Does the customer mean materials that meet both specifications (dual certified) which would allow higher strength levels to be used in the calculations, or is the customer giving themselves a choice between using the stronger or the weaker material, in which case the weaker would have to be calculated.
-Usually the customer means the first interpretation, but where this cannot be correctly interpreted, the weaker material must be calculated.
+Sometimes drawings have a confusing 304/304L designation on the bill of materials.
+Does this mean materials that meet both specifications (dual certified) which would allow higher strength levels to be used in the calculations, or is the customer giving themselves a choice between using the stronger or the weaker material, in which case the weaker would have to be calculated.
+Usually the first interpretation is correct, but where this cannot be known, the weaker material must be calculated.

 With these 3 variables understood, the most appropriate IID listed line can be selected.
 Other product forms like plate are simpler because the welded or seamless variable does not exist, but the method is the same.